 There may be times when you might accidentally get glue on your bowling ball.
 For instance, you might get glue on your ball while trying to fix the inserts around the rim of the finger holes.
 As dreadful as it may sound, there is a method to get it off, which is by using acetone – but not nail polish remover.

 However, make sure you are extremely cautious with it when cleaning your bowling ball at home, and use it only on the part where the glue is.
 Applying acetone on even dried-up superglue can help soften it, so you can peel it off easily.

 Apart from acetone, gentler solutions for cleaning the bowling ball include using some homemade bowling ball cleaner, such as rubbing alcohol or opting for a deep clean.

-For a deep clean, cover the holes with waterproof tape, then submerge the entire ball in hot water.
-Leave it submerged for about 20 minutes, and then wipe dry using a towel.
+For a deep cleaning, keep the holes completely covered with waterproof tape (for example duct tape), then submerge the entire bowling ball in hot water.
+Leave it submerged for about 20 minutes, and then wipe dry using a lint free towel.
 This will work to take the glue and excess oil out from the ball’s pores.

 Can You Use Acetone to Clean Bowling Balls?

 Acetone is a great way to clean bowling balls.
 Put some acetone on a clean microfiber towel, as it is the only fabric that can easily get into the pores.
 Rub the bowling ball’s surface gently in circles till the surface seems clean.
 If it still seems dirty, you can repeat the process until you get the desired result.

 However, you need to be very cautious with it.
 Only apply it to the affected area.
 Acetone is a very strong chemical, so it needs to be handled with extreme caution, as it can potentially weaken the cover of the bowling ball and take off its polish if used in liberation.

 How to Clean Bowling Ball Finger Holes?